 However, I recently found an area that is a little more private and therefore possible to dress up in lingerie, set the video to record and stroke my cock until my panties and stockings are wet and messy.
 The site is a large-ish woodland area and in places is quite dense.
 The trees and foliage provide suitable cover so any casual dog-walkers and Sunday afternoon hikers are unlikely to see a lewd femboy strutting around in a bulging thong.

-Having visited a few times I thought it time to share my experiences and thoughts on creating lewd content in nature; things I did wrong, things I did right and what I’ve learned so far.
+Having visited a few times I thought it was time to share my experiences and thoughts on creating lewd content in nature; things I did wrong, things I did right and what I’ve learned so far.
 As well as some practicalities and sensible precautions one should consider when getting naked and horny in a public space.

 Finding A Suitable Area